ams-hackers/gbforth/docs/hello-world.md

 : main ;
 ```

-If you are unfamiliar with Forth, here's a break-down of this code:

-- `:` indicates that we want to define a new word (a _colon definition_)
-- `main` is the name of this new word
-- Following words make up the body of the definition (in our case it's empty)
-- `;` indicates the end of the definition

 This is the most minimal program we can write.
 To compile it from your terminal:

 ```sh